iemshamstabrez/python/README.md

-# python for AI devlopment
+# Python for AI devlopment